Day of Rage (Bahrain): Economy

 The unemployment rate in Bahrain is among the highest in GCC countries.
-Sources close to the government estimated it between 3.7% and 5.4%, while other sources said it was as high as 15%.
+Sources close to the government estimated it between 3.7% and 5.4%, while other sources said it was as high as 15%."Unemployment rate".
+CIA World Factbook.
+Retrieved 9 July 2012.
 Unemployed was especially widespread among youth and the Shia community.
 Bahrain also suffers from a "housing problem" with the number of housing applications reaching about 53,000 in 2010.
 These conditions prompted the Bahrain Youth Society for Human Rights to consider housing one of the most important problems in Bahrain.

 Human rights

 Human rights in Bahrain improved after the government introduced reform plans in 1999–2002 but declined again in subsequent years.
-Between 2007 and 2011 Bahrain's international rankings fell 21 places from number 123 to 144 on the Democracy Index, as ranked by the Economist Intelligence Unit.
+Between 2007 and 2011, Bahrain's international rankings fell 21 places from number 123 to 144 on the Democracy Index, as ranked by the Economist Intelligence Unit.
 The Freedom in the World index on political freedom classified Bahrain as "Not Free" in 2010–2011.
 A Freedom House "Freedom on the Net" survey classified "Net status" as "Not free" and noted that more than 1,000 websites were blocked in Bahrain.
-The Press Freedom Index (by Reporters Without Borders) declined significantly: in 2002 Bahrain was ranked number 67 and by 2010 it had fallen to number 144.
+The Press Freedom Index (by Reporters Without Borders) declined significantly: in 2002, Bahrain was ranked number 67 and by 2010, it had fallen to number 144.
 The Freedom of the Press report (by Freedom House) classified Bahrain in 2011 as "Not Free".
 Human Rights Watch has described Bahrain's record on human rights as "dismal", and having "deteriorated sharply in the latter half of 2010".